Use these tips to review goals and make steady progress towards achieving the goals that you set for yourself.

 Use the information discovered as a result of your review to re-energize any goals you are currently working towards, amend and update any goals or habits that need updating, and delete or remove any goals or habits from your list that you have accomplished or no longer desire to achieve.

-- Write down 3-5 goals that you would like to accomplish or determine the goals you will update and continue working towards right now.
+- Write down 3-5 goals you would like to accomplish or determine the goals you will update and continue working towards.

 - Make sure all your goals are SMART goals.

 The Rhythms of Play Dream Life Tool Kit has valuable worksheets and printable resources that you can use to achieve goals and track habits, including our “Goal Worksheet,” “Goal Action Plan,” “Weekly Action Plan,” and “Monthly Habit Tracker.”
-Print the worksheets that work best for your needs, or get out a blank sheet of paper to outline the steps you need to accomplish each goal or establish each habit.
-Then, follow the steps listed below to create an action plan for each new or updated goal!
+Print the worksheets that work best for your needs and outline the steps to accomplish each goal or establish each habit.
+Then, follow the steps below to create an action plan for each new or updated goal!

 - First, use the “Weekly Action Plan printable worksheet included in the Dream Life Tool Kit to make a plan of action for the next week, month, quarter, or year.
 (The amount of time you choose will depend on the length of time you think it will take to accomplish each particular goal.)

 - Then, break down monthly goals into the smallest action steps possible.
 Each step should have only one action associated with it.
 Learn more HERE–> How to Create an Action Plan to Accomplish Goals.

 - Next, write your plan down to make it happen.
 Write your goals and the associated action steps in the appropriate place in your daily rhythm or weekly planner.
 Learn how to plan your daily routine HERE–> How to Plan Your Daily Rhythm.